erikthalen/sweyn/docs/getting-started.md

 ## Installation

-To get started with a new project, follow these simple steps:
+To get started with a new project, follow these steps:

 1. **Create a new project** by running the following command: